 First, go to Wikipedia, click the Random Article link on the left, and note the name of the article; that’s the name of your band or artist.

 Next, go to quotationspage.com and click the Random Quotes link.
-Take the last four words from the first quote (we could allow four or five), and that’s your album title.
+Take the last four words from the very last quote (we could allow four or five), and that’s your album title.
 Some people like mixing the mood up by using Wikipedia articles written in different languages.
 German (de.wikipedia.org, click “zufalliger artikel”) sometimes turns up spectacular industrial metal band titles, while Italian (it.wikipedia.org, click “Una voce a caso”) often lends itself more to sensitive introspective groups, or lover’s rock at worst.
-Picking and choosing is cheating, unless the text is already the name of an existing band or album or is utterly unpronounceable.
+But please remember, picking and choosing is cheating… unless the text is already the name of an existing band or album or is literally utterly unpronounceable.

 Finally, you need an image.
 The normal rules say that you should go to www.flickr.com/explore/interesting/7days/ and pick the third image, no matter what it is.
 At this point you have all you need; combine in your favourite layout application in whatever way suits your creative mood.

 But stop!
 There’s one small problem with this, at least if you intend to publish your results anywhere, including back on Flickr.
 You’re using someone else’s copyrighted image.
 Just because it is on Flickr (or found by using Google Images, etc.) doesn’t mean it is out there for anyone to claim and reuse.
 No, seriously, it doesn’t.
 There’s basic automatic copyright inherent in any image someone creates, and simply showing it somewhere doesn’t change that.)
 So, instead of the regular image search you should find a way to grab a random image that’s licensed through Creative Commons for reuse.
 You’d normally have to muck around in the Advanced Search page in Flickr, but fortunately there are other options.